The Rundown

 click to see more

-Criteria 1 – Calorie Count
+1) Calorie Count

 The average Border Collie needs 1000 calories a day, split between two meals.
 Those who get more exercise will need more calories, up to 1400, and so it’s a good idea to choose a food with a higher calorie count so your pup will get what they need and you avoid having to feed twice as much food to get their count up.

-Criteria 2 – Ingredient Quality
+2) Ingredient Quality

-The order in which the ingredients appear on the list also makes a difference, and we’ve chosen foods that have real meat or meat meal as their first ingredient, followed by healthy grains or fruits and vegetables.
+Choose foods that have real meat or meat meal as their first ingredient, followed by healthy grains or fruits and vegetables.
 Chelated minerals are also great ingredients to see on a list.

-Criteria 3 – Protein & Fat Counts
+3) Protein & Fat Counts

 Border Collies need high levels of both of these nutrients in order to thrive.
 For those pups getting plenty of exercise in, protein in the high 30s (and upwards) is a great number, and a fat count of 15% and upwards.